 • Carbon Avoidance: Sustainability metrics for renewable energy businesses often focus on avoided emissions.
 This metric quantifies the total volume of greenhouse gases prevented by delivering clean energy to the grid instead of relying on traditional fossil fuel-based sources.

-• Resource Circularity: Your plan for managing equipment over its life, such as recycling solar panels after 25 years.
+• Resource Circularity: Your plan for managing equipment over its life, such as recycling solar panel grant business after 25 years.

 Securing a loan for your renewable energy business requires a different pitch than seeking equity.
 Lenders want to see stability and guaranteed cash flow.